top of page

 Pastoral care will be a hallmark throughout the Academy.
 We want a professional, safe and caring environment.
 We would aim to care for our pupils and vulnerable groups by providing a safe environment for them to learn and work and by helping to identify children who are suffering or likely to suffer significant harm so that appropriate support and action can be taken to keep them safe, both at home and in the Academy.

-Every student will be part of a tutor group, which in turn will become part of a House system as the new school grows.
-The tutor will be responsible for the pastoral care of those in their tutor group and will act as an extremely important point of contact between the Academy and parents.
+Every student is of a tutor group, which in turn will become part of a House system as the new school grows.
+The tutor will be responsible for the pastoral care of those in their tutor group and will act as an extremely important point of contact between the Academy and parent

 School Nurses